 Carnivorous mammals are animals that exclusively eat meat.
 Such animals are well adapted to feeding on flesh.
-They derive nutrients and energy from a diet consisting of animal tissue, and this can either be through predation or scavenging.
+They derive nutrients and energy from a diet consisting of animal tissue through predation or scavenging.

 There exist two types of carnivores; obligate and facultative carnivores.

 Obligate carnivores can also be referred to as true carnivores.
 They have a diet mainly composed of flesh and rarely consume plant matter.

 Most cannot digest plant matter because they lack the required physiology for this process.
 If an obligate mammal happens to ingest vegetation, then it is only to induce vomiting.

 In such a situation, the animal will bring out previously ingested foods that may be causing a stomach upset together with the vegetation.
 Facultative carnivores are animals that consume meat and also small amounts of plant matter.

 Gray wolves are social creatures who travel in packs and hunt together.
 They take turns chasing prey to exhaustion before then finally killing it.